-These Top sights in Bavaria germany are well connected through rail and road network.
-Euro-rail passes through all these town and even small villages with proper stopping time.
-Rent-a- car is also another feasible option to through Bavarian towns.
+These Top sights in Bavaria Germany are well connected through rail and road network.
+Euro-rail passes through all these towns and even small villages with proper stopping time.
+Rent-a-car is also another feasible option to through Bavarian towns.
 Inter-city buses are also reasonable and a worthy option.
-We opted to stay in family stay kind of accommodation in Garmisch and explored these places within days and 2 nights.
+We opted to stay in a family stay kind of accommodation in Garmisch and explored these places within days and 2 nights.

-Bavarian Alps can also be reached through Austrian side via Innsbruck.
+Bavarian Alps can also be reached through the Austrian side via Innsbruck.

 So let’s explore fir-clad snowy Alpine mountains, rocky snowy peaks, quaint towns, snow-covered emerald lakes and re-discover yourself while immersing in pure nature.

-So in this winters go for a snowy holidays around Top sights in bavaria Germany.
+So this winters go for snowy holidays around Top sights in Bavaria Germany.

 All photos are taken by me and use of photos without permission would result into legal action.